yqyouqichen/youqichen.github.io/_posts/2020-5-31-readings-of-the-week.md

 ### [Why is the Market Doing Well Lately?](https://obliviousinvestor.com/why-is-the-market-doing-well-lately/) by *Mike Piper*

+> The value of stock market at any given time is essentially the market's concensus as to the present value of the expected future earnings of publicly traded companies.

 + **Stock Market**: the collection of markets and exchanges where regular activities of buying, selling, and issurance of shares of *publicly-held* companies take place.
     + The activties can take place in stock exchanges or over-the-counter(OTC).
     + Stock market acts as *primary markets* for companies to issue and sell their shares for the first time through initial public offering (IPO); the market parcitipants then trade the securities they already own in *secondary markets*.